 June 28, 2012 -

-July 31, 2012 -
+July 6, 2012 -

-The House Oversight Committee files a civil lawsuit against Holder over Operation Fast and Furious documents.
+The House Oversight Committee files a civil lawsuit against Holder over Fast and Furious documents.

 February 10, 2014 -

 November 3, 2014 -

 Under court order, the Justice Department turns over nearly 65,000 pages of Fast and Furious-related documents.
-The documents were previously withheld under the administration's claim of executive privilege.
+The documents were previously withheld under the Obama administration's claim of executive privilege.